 First-Year and Transfer Students

-When completing your initial housing application, students can indicate their preferred gender identification by updating the, “Preferred Gender Identification” field.
-This field is located in step 2 of the application under Personal Information and is a free-form field in order to allow for the many possible gender identifications.
-Unless a student indicates a preference for Gender-Open Housing, students will be placed with another student that shares the same gender identity.
+When completing your initial housing application, students can indicate their gender identification.
+Unless a student indicates a want or need for all gender housing, students will be placed with another student that shares the same gender identity.

-Students who have a housing application on file can indicate/change their preferred gender identification when updating their housing preferences before Housing Selection.
-Please update the field entitled, “Preferred Gender Identification”.
-This field is located in step 2 of the application under Personal Information and is a free-form field in order to allow for the many possible gender identifications.
-Unless a student selects a room within All Gender Housing, students will only be able to share multi-bed rooms with another student that shares the same gender identity.
+Students who have a housing application on file can indicate/change their gender identification when updating their housing preferences before Housing Selection.
+Unless a student selects a room within All Gender Housing, students will only be able to share a room with another student that shares the same gender identity.

-Note: Students do not have access to the, “Preferred Gender Identification” field after they have signed their housing contract.
-If a student wishes to change their preferred gender identity after they have signed a contract, one can do so by emailing Residential Services at email@example.com.
+Note: Students do not have access to the “Preferred Gender Identification” field after they have signed their housing contract.
+If a student wishes to change their gender identity after they have signed a contract, one can do so by emailing Residential Services at firstname.lastname@example.org.

 What if I want to live in a hall that is not available for All Gender Housing?

-Students who originally select Gender-Open Housing on their housing application, but change their mind, can select a new space by contacting firstname.lastname@example.org.
+Students who originally select All Gender Housing on their housing application can request a new space by contacting email@example.com.

 How do roommates in All Gender Housing work?

-Students interested in living in Gender-Open Housing are encouraged to self-select roommates who also wish to live in Gender-Open Housing.
-However, if you do not specify a roommate, Residential Services will pair you with a roommate also interested in Gender-Open Housing.
+Students interested in living in All Gender Housing can self-select roommates who also wish to live in All Gender Housing.
+However, if you do not specify a roommate, Residential Services will pair you with a roommate also interested in All Gender Housing.

 What happens if my roommate cancels their contract?

 If your roommate cancels their contract, you will have the opportunity to choose a new roommate.
-If you do not know of a potential new roommate, Residential Services will assign a roommate who also selected Gender-Open Housing on their application.
+If you do not know of a potential new roommate, Residential Services will assign a roommate who also selected All Gender Housing on their application.